thenexthub/Codira/docs/SIL/Instructions.md

-On platforms with ObjC interop, there is additionally a platform-specific bit in the pointer representation of a `BridgeObject` that is reserved to indicate whether the referenced object has native Swift refcounting.
+On platforms with ObjC interop, there is additionally a platform-specific bit in the pointer representation of a `BridgeObject` that is reserved to indicate whether the referenced object has native Codira refcounting.
 It is undefined behavior to set this bit when the first operand references an Objective-C object.

 ### bridge_object_to_ref